karlyndiary/YouTube-API/README.md

 ```
 ![download](https://user-images.githubusercontent.com/116041695/215266326-5807bcfd-c801-4546-9c63-168363e1353f.png)

+From the bar chart, we can see that this channel has a series playlist called "But Better", and four videos out of the series are in the top 10 best performing videos along with other best performing videos.
 ### 4.2 Worst Performing Video
 ```
 ax = sns.barplot(x = 'title', y = 'viewCount', data = video_df.sort_values('viewCount', ascending=True)[0:10])
 plot = ax.set_xticklabels(ax.get_xticklabels(), rotation = 90)